What happens if you get cancer and do not have health insurance? Most patients can still get treatment but run out of money quickly.

 Avoiding Cancer Treatment Denials without Insurance

 Hospitals and outpatient clinics can deny treatment to cancer patients without health insurance.
-They have no legal obligation to provide care to people without the financial capacity to pay for expensive services.
+They have no legal obligation to care for people without the financial capacity to pay for expensive services.

 Below are some options.

 Because providers can deny treatment to cancer patients without insurance when they lack the financial capacity to pay themselves, you may need to file for Social Security Disability as a first step.
 For instance, sighted adults under 65 without dependent children are ineligible for Medicaid until completing this task.

 Once approved for Social Security Disability Insurance (SSDI), you meet the first Medicaid eligibility criteria: you have a permanent impairment.
 Please be aware that determinations can take a long time.

 However, you could speed up the process through the Compassionate Allowance (CAL) pathway.
 Under CAL, Social Security reduces the waiting time for applicants with listed medical conditions, including many cancers.

 On the other hand, providers cannot deny cancer treatment to patients without insurance when they have the financial capacity to pay the total charges upfront.

 Then, your unreimbursed expenses for surgery, radiation, and chemotherapy can help you qualify for Medicaid via the Medically Needy pathway (see above for details) if you earn too much money.